How to Escape an Abusive Relationship

 - See Patricia Evans' site for help: www.verbalabuse.com

-This is a continuum of inappropriate control from rape, incest and child molestation to demanding a partner perform sex acts offensive to him/her.
+- This is a continuum of inappropriate control that spans rape, incest, and child molestation to demanding a partner perform sex acts offensive to him/her.